p-grant/data_analysis_portfolio/Study_Projects/Maths/Statistics.md

 If we perform one of the example operations shown above, the data will be affected as shown below, where the original distribution is shown at $x$:

 ![tukeys_ladder_of_powers](https://user-images.githubusercontent.com/114603848/201524421-6c88e259-d857-48e6-a2f8-6dcc3b59b2ec.png)

+By performing these operations, we can "undo"  the skewness of the data.